top of page

 Alex E. Wendt

-If your church needs a new look, read here for all you need to know about renovating churches.
+If your church requires a makeover, read here to learn everything about church renovations.

 Requirements for Church Renovation by Faith Tradition

-Different faiths have different practices, and church buildings must serve these practices.
-The interior of a church must meet the needs of the congregation as well.
+Various faiths have distinct practices, necessitating that church buildings accommodate these practices.
+The interior of a church should also fulfill the congregation's needs.

-The Roman Catholic Church has extensive guidelines for the renovation of churches.
-Parishes must contact their Diocesan Offices of Worship for any rules having to do with church renovation before they plan a project.
+The Roman Catholic Church provides detailed guidelines for church renovations.
+Parishes are required to consult their Diocesan Offices of Worship for any regulations related to church renovation before initiating a project.

-Modern Protestant and Evangelical churches are more flexible with their interior style and decor.
-Many of these churches are auditoriums, where staging, seating, and sound production are primary.
-Others are more traditional in style but are less concerned with furniture and statues.
+Contemporary Protestant and Evangelical churches offer more flexibility in interior design and decor.
+Many of these churches function as auditoriums, prioritizing staging, seating, and sound production.
+Others maintain a more traditional appearance but place less emphasis on furniture and statues.

-No matter what the faith tradition, use caution when trying to change the style of a church.
-Updating a traditional design to a 21st-century style will need agreement from a majority of the congregation.
-The "buy-in" of the people is crucial when proposing big changes to a beloved place of worship
+Regardless of the faith tradition, exercise caution when attempting to alter the style of a church.
+Transforming a traditional design into a 21st-century style requires consensus from the majority of the congregation.
+Gaining the congregation's support is essential when proposing significant changes to a cherished place of worship.

 Redecorating Churches vs Renovating Churches

-Plaster and paint experts can create a new look for your walls and ceiling.
-The same experts can renew your statues and altar.
-A good company will present a variety of designs to consider, both traditional and modern.
-Professional restoration companies will provide materials, such as scaffolding as part of their estimate.
+Plaster and paint specialists can refresh the appearance of your walls and ceiling.
+They can also restore your statues and altar.
+A reputable company will offer a range of design options, both traditional and modern.
+Professional restoration firms will include materials, such as scaffolding, in their estimates.

-For a large-scale reconstruction, you need an architect and a contractor who has worked with churches before.
-The nature of church life requires specific building plans and experience with sacred spaces.
-These professionals will work with your renovation committee throughout the construction process. and will commit to keeping change orders and prices low.
+For extensive reconstruction, you need an architect and a contractor experienced with churches.
+The unique nature of church environments demands specific building plans and familiarity with sacred spaces.
+These professionals will collaborate with your renovation committee throughout the construction process and strive to minimize change orders and costs.

 Hiring Your Renovation Professional